scaarup/aula/README.md

 ### Known issues

 - The config flow does not currently support a reconfiguration.
 Meaning when your password expires, the integration must be deleted and added again, in order to update the password.

+## Support
+Join our Discord https://discord.gg/w2vmXavY and feel free to ask in #homeassistant